| |

 philosophy affirms reason, uses concepts to eliminate

-concepts, and finally tries to nullify the cognitive act of designating or
+reified concepts, and finally tries to nullify the cognitive act of designating or

 objectively and in accord with epistemology.
-The philosophers gave rise to
+It is preparing the vision

-"Sűtra Mâdhyamaka" and its two branches : the Autonomy School & the
+"Sûtra Mâdhyamaka" and its two branches : the Autonomy School & the

 Consequence School